tjhickey724/discrete_math/notes/probability/fourstepmethod.md

 * Card games provide many examples where calculating probabilities can be helpful.
 For example, suppose you have been dealt three cards the A,2,3 of hearts, what is the probability that after being dealt two more cards you will have a three of a kind? or a straight? or a flush?
   If someone else already has 3 fours, what is the probability that you will beat them with the next two cards?
-* The MIT book also has an interesting example about dice games that is quite unintuitive.
+* The MIT book also has an interesting example about dice games with non-standard dice, that is quite unintuitive.